moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, upon toggling edit mode on and off, the scroll position at where the user was when performing the toggle is preserved.

+###### Activity navigation

+With this setting the elements to jump to the previous and next activity/resource as well as the pull down menu to jump to a distinct activity/resource become displayed.
+UI elements like this existed already on Boost in Moodle Core until Moodle 3.11, but were removed in 4.0.
+With Boost Union, you can bring them back.

 #### Tab "Blocks"

 In this tab there are the following settings: